-Here, we report multimode USC between two transverse optical (TO) phonon modes, with frequencies $\omega_{1}$ and $\omega_{2}$, in three-dimensional (3D) MAPbI$_3$ and 2D (BA)$_2$(MA)$_{1}$Pb$_2$I$_{7}$ lead halide perovskite crystals embedded in THz nanoslot cavities (Fig.~\ref{Fig1_main}a).
-By leveraging the extremely small mode volume of the nanoslots, which significantly enhances the coupling strengths $g_1$ and $g_2$ of each phonon mode, we achieved normalized coupling strengths at resonance $g_{1}/\omega_{1}> 0.25$ and $g_{2}/\omega_{2}>0.4$.
-By tuning the nanoslot resonator frequency, three distinct phonon-polaritons were observed, exhibiting two Rabi splittings in THz time-domain spectroscopy (THz-TDS) measurements.
-These findings align with the results of numerical simulations and calculations based on a microscopic Hopfield model.
-In a polaritonic thermal state at room temperature, the model shows the presence of ``superthermal'' phonon bunching in the off-resonance regime, where the nanoslot resonator frequency is much smaller than the bare phonon frequencies.
-For a resonator frequency $\omega_\mathrm{c}/(2\pi)=0.1$~THz, the intramode equal-time second-order correlation function, $g^{(2)}_{ii}(\tau=0)$, which quantifies the probability of simultaneous phonon emission in the mode $i=1,2$, exceeds the value $g^{(2)}_{ii}(0) =2$ for bare phonons at thermal equilibrium and is found to be governed by the USC figure of merit $g_{i}/\omega_{i}$.
-Moreover, while phonon emission in two distinct modes is uncorrelated without light--matter coupling (i.e., $g^{(2)}_{12}(0) = 1$), our findings demonstrate that multimode USC is responsible for a pronounced intermode bunching ($g^{(2)}_{ij}(0) \approx 3$) governed by the figure of merit $g_{1}g_{2}/\omega_{1}\omega_{2}$.
+In this work, we report the observation of multimode USC between two optical phonon modes, with frequencies $\omega_{1}$ and $\omega_{2}$, in 3D MAPbI$_3$ and 2D (BA)$_2$(MA)$_{1}$Pb$_2$I$_{7}$ lead halide perovskite crystals embedded in THz nanoslot cavities (Fig.~\ref{Fig1_main}a).
+By leveraging the extremely small mode volume of the nanoslots, which significantly enhances the coupling strengths $g_1$ and $g_2$ of each phonon mode, we achieved normalized coupling strengths at resonance of $g_{i}/\omega_{i} \sim 0.3$ ($i=1,2$).
+By tuning the nanoslot resonator frequency, we observed three distinct phonon-polaritons, which exhibited two Rabi splittings in THz time-domain spectroscopy (THz-TDS) measurements.
+These experimental results were consistent with numerical simulations and calculations based on a Hopfield quantum model.
+In a polaritonic thermal state at room temperature, the model predicts the presence of ``superthermal'' phonon bunching in the off-resonance regime, where the nanoslot resonator frequency is much smaller than the bare phonon frequencies.
+For a resonator frequency $\omega_\mathrm{c}/(2\pi)=0.1$~THz, the intramode equal-time second-order correlation function $g^{(2)}_{ii}(\tau=0)$, which quantifies the probability of simultaneous phonon emission in mode $i=1,2$, exceeds the value $g^{(2)}_{ii}(0) = 2$ for bare phonons at thermal equilibrium and is found to be governed by the USC figure of merit $g_{i}/\omega_{i}$.
+Moreover, while phonon emission in two distinct modes is uncorrelated without light--matter coupling (i.e., $g^{(2)}_{12}(0) = 1$), we show that multimode USC results in pronounced intermode bunching ($g^{(2)}_{12}(0) \approx 3$), governed by the figure of merit $g_{1}g_{2}/\omega_{1}\omega_{2}$.